-Georgian Lynn glass with "lynn moulding" or "lynn rings" takes its name from the Kings Lynn area where it was presumed to have been made.
+18th century Georgian Lynn glass, Georgian wine glasses or drinking glasses with "lynn moulding" or "lynn rings" takes its name from the Kings Lynn area where it was presumed to have been made.
 “Lynn Glass” is a colloquial name, much used throughout the glass collecting community for a generic and simple form of Georgian glassware, which bears common horizontal banding.

-A basic and easily-applied form of decoration, the bands – to come under this nominal Lynn remit – do not have to conform to any particular configuration in either width, number or spacing which should - quite rightly - cast some aspersions as to the veracity of the name for a specifically manufactured genre.
+A basic and easily tooled, not moulded, form of decoration, the bands – to come under this nominal Lynn remit – do not have to conform to any particular configuration in either width, number or spacing which should - quite rightly - cast some aspersions as to the veracity of the name for a specifically manufactured genre.

 It is not surprising to learn, therefore, that there is little or no provenance behind the general assumption that Lynn Glass was made only in or around Kings Lynn (formerly Lynne Regis or just Lynne) in Norfolk, East Anglia.
 There is simply no historical record of a glassmaking industry in the area that had the capacity to turn out a sufficient number of pieces to warrant its own abiding toponym.
 However, there is documentation to establish the use of the name in a broader context, as we shall see.